DevSrSouza/KotlinBukkitAPI-Tooling/README.md

 # KotlinBukkitAPI-Tooling [WIP]

-The KotlinBukkitAPI Tooling adds Tooling to IntelliJ API when using [KotlinBukkitAPI](https://github.com/DevSrSouza/KotlinBukkitAPI) and [Bukkript](https://github.com/DevSrSouza/Bukkript).
+The KotlinBukkitAPI Tooling is plugin for IntelliJ that helps developers using [KotlinBukkitAPI](https://github.com/DevSrSouza/KotlinBukkitAPI) and scripts for [Bukkript](https://github.com/DevSrSouza/Bukkript).

 ## Features